Assess Your Teaching

 Collecting, understanding, and responding to feedback is essential for educators who strive for the best learning outcomes.
 We offer many ways for you to gain meaningful feedback on your teaching and your students’ learning.

-Mid-Term Student Feedback
+Mid-Term Feedback

 Mid-term feedback, through in-class small group feedback, mid-term online feedback, and class recording and consultations, can help you gain valuable perspectives on your students’ learning experiences.